brycewray/hugo-site/content/posts/2021/09/zero-javascript-navigation-menu-tailwind-css.md

 Yeah, I know: that's enough talk.
 Let's get to the code, **after** I provide just a little more info that will help you read and understand it:

 - This works with Tailwind CSS 2.2.x.
 With other versions, past or future, YMMV, although I'd **guess** future versions will be OK with it.
 - The HTML part is in the [Nunjucks](https://mozilla.github.io/nunjucks/) templating language which this [Eleventy](https://11ty.dev)-based site uses.
-Although much of it is indistinguishable from vanilla HTML, there are places---notably the part which derives the "newest post" item in the nav menu---where you see Nunjucks.
+Although much of it is indistinguishable from vanilla HTML, there are places --- notably the part which derives the "newest post" item in the nav menu --- where you see Nunjucks.
 - I will also include the `tailwind.config.js` file for your reference.
 - Because I was trying to make the CSS 100% Tailwind (but finally couldn't, as I'll note below), the site uses the [`tailwindcss-logical`](https://github.com/stevecochrane/tailwindcss-logical) plugin to add another three utilities to Tailwind:
 	- `mbs-0` = `margin-block-start: 0px`.